kani-29/kani-29/README.md

 - 👀 I’m interested in Datascience
 - 🌱 I’m currently studying AI btech amrita cbe
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me contact me on insta user name -@kanishkar12
+- 📫 How to reach me contact me on instagtram user name -@kanishkar12

 <!---
 kani-29/kani-29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.